Rosalie Trombley: Legacy

-Trombley has granted interviews only occasionally, including for the 1971 WDRQ documentary The History of Detroit Radio and for the 2004 documentary Radio Revolution: The Rise and Fall of the Big 8, produced by Toronto-based Markham Films.
+Trombley granted interviews only occasionally, including for the 1971 WDRQ documentary The History of Detroit Radio and for the 2004 documentary Radio Revolution: The Rise and Fall of the Big 8, produced by Toronto-based Markham Films.
 Much of the documentary was about her contributions and influence.
 The film's co-producer Eugene McNamara noted that unlike others who worked at CKLW, she did not go on to additional successes after her years at the Big 8.
 "I think it was because she was a woman in a male-dominated environment," McNamara stated.

 In April 1992, Trombley was awarded a Lifetime Achievement Award at the first annual Motor City Music Awards, held in Detroit.

 The "Rosalie Trombley Award", which honours women who have made their mark in broadcasting, is presented during Canadian Music Week.

 Trombley was inducted into the Motor City (Detroit) Rock and Roll Hall of Fame and the Canadian Music Week Broadcasters Hall of Fame.
-She was retired and lived in Windsor, Ontario.

 On June 14, 2011, a scholarship in Trombley's name was announced by St. Clair College, for their Music Theatre Performance program.
 On June 16 of that same year, Rosalie received an honorary diploma from the Music Theatre Performance program.

 In April 2016, Trombley received the Walt Grealis Special Achievement Award at the 2016 Juno Awards.

 Trombley died from complications of Alzheimer's disease on November 23, 2021, at the age of 82 in a long term care centre in Leamington.

+A statue of Trombley was unveiled in Windsor along its riverfront, in September 2023.